luciad/typescript-documentation/README.md

     `-l`: default snippet language: Using `{@snippet path/to/snippet}` with no extension or language specified will use this for highlighting.
 Default `none`.

     `-p`: path prefix. eg. if you want to host the site on example.com/docs, use `-p /docs`.
 This has no effect if flag `-d true` is used.

+    `-r`: replace (start of) module names (eg. module0/,@name/module0/;module1/,@name/module1/).
+This replaces first part of the rule with the second part of the rule (split with `,`) in each module name.
+Multiple rules split with `;`.
+Only replaces if first part matches the start of the module name.

     # Supported features
     ## In your documentation